jspmarc/simple-message-queue/README.md

 - the client is free to push (enqueue) or pull (dequeue) messages to the queue after it is connected
 - when the client pulls (dequeue), they will get `EMPTY_QUEUE` response if the queue is empty and `SUCCESS` response if the queue is not empty.
-Clients could also get `NULL_DATA` response if the data is empty.
 - client can push (enqueue) anytime they want, the messages are kept in the server until the server is stopped